aws-amplify/aws-sdk-ios/README.md

 ### Frameworks

 1. In Xcode's **Project Navigator**, type "AWS" to find the AWS frameworks that were manually added to your project.
 Manually select all of the AWS frameworks and hit **delete** on your keyboard.
 Then select **Move to Trash**.
-If you were following the example from above which uses AWSMobileClient and AWSPinpoint, you would remove:

-    * `AWSAuthCore.framework`
-    * `AWSCognitoIdentityProvider.framework`
-    * `AWSCognitoIdentityProviderASF.framework`
-    * `AWSCore.framework`
-    * `AWSMobileClient.framework`
-    * `AWSPinpoint.framework`

 2. Follow the installation process above to include the new version of the SDK.